What Is Strategic Management? Approaches, Benefits, and Careers

 4. Execute the plan.

 Executing the plan is the fourth step in the strategic management process.
-This step involves putting the plan into action and monitoring its progress.
-You may have to adjust the plan as circumstances change, especially if you take a more descriptive approach to strategy.
+This step involves implementing the plan and monitoring its progress.
+If you take a more descriptive approach to strategy, you may have to adjust the plan as circumstances change.

 5. Evaluate the plan.